Bangladesh Islamist sentenced to life in prison for war crimes

 Begum Khaleda Zia, Hasina’s arch rival and leader of the BNP, has called the tribunal a “farce”.

-The ruling Awami party has rejected accusations that the tribunal is biased but it has been criticized by human rights groups for failing to adhere to standards of international law.
+The ruling party has rejected accusations that the tribunal is biased but it has been criticised by human rights groups for failing to adhere to standards of international law.

-Awami leaders on Tuesday said they were also displeased over the verdict.
-“It did not reflect people’s expectations,” said State Minister for Law, Qamrul Islam.
+Jamaat activists are demanding that the government dissolves the tribunal and releases all of its leaders facing trial, who include the party’s former and current chiefs, Golam Azam and Motiur Rahman Nizami, and their top lieutenants.

-Jamaat has been accused of opposing the campaign for independence from Pakistan and helping the Pakistani army during the war in what was then East Pakistan.
-Jamaat denies that.
+The party has been accused of opposing the campaign for independence from Pakistan and helping the Pakistani army during the war in what was then East Pakistan.